 The InclusiveU Transition Program is billed monthly at $800 per month for the academic year.
 This is separate from tuition, which costs approximately $1,300 for a 3-credit audited course.
 We recommend budgeting around $4,000 per semester for tuition and an additional $4,000 per semester for transition program costs.
 Private Pay estimated costs will be similar to the Transition Program option above.
 If your family will be paying all costs through loans or private options, we will work directly with you on payment options.

-If you are utilizing Medicaid Waiver self-direction funds, use this guide for a general estimate of tuition costs.
+If you are utilizing Medicaid Waiver self-direction funds:

 If you are from out of state, using private funds, or seeking scholarships or financial aid:

-These costs do NOT include meals and social opportunities on campus.
+These costs do NOT include meals, parking passes and social opportunities on campus.
 We recommend students budget $15-$30 per week.
-Also not includes is the cost for a mentor to support the student during campus activities and classes if needed; we can connect you with a matriculated SU student to serve in this role.
+Also not included is the cost for a mentor to support the student during campus activities and classes if needed; we can connect you with a matriculated SU student to serve in this role.